FMMT666/launchpad.py/README.md

  If you need a fully working PyGame, with all features, I leave it up to you, to resolve the remaining "not found" issues, but they're not required by Launchpad.py

+ In case Cython is missing, the 'setup.py' process will print the instructions to install it.
+ Otherwise, simply install it via

+   pip3 install cython

+ Assuming your Python 3 pip is named pip3, of course.
+Otherwise, check your matching version with

+   pip --version

  Make sure PORTMIDI and PORTTIME are marked with "found", then continue the build process.
  After a hopfully error-free build, execute (Ubuntu example for superuser access)